Rebel's Romance: 2022: Four-year-old season

-On November 5, in the Breeders' Cup Turf at Keeneland in the US, Rebel's Romance started slowly.
+On 5 November, in the Breeders' Cup Turf at Keeneland in the US, Rebel's Romance started slowly.
 Jockey Doyle commented, "We ended up in a nice position" after the slow break.
 "I was keen to get him off the inside rail and get him out to the middle of the track.
 It was a little raw on the turns."
 He ran on strongly to win by 2 1/4 lengths from Irish-bred Stone Age and War Like Goddess in third.
 Rebel's Romance finished the 1 1/2 miles on firm turf in course-record time of 2:26.35.

+2023: Five-year-old season

+The horse was initially scheduled to start the season with the Dubai City of Gold on 1 March, but due to inflammation in his forearm, he was withdrawn.
+On 25 March, he was entered in the Dubai Sheema Classic, but his winning streak stopped at five as he was unable to catch up to the victor, Equinox.

+On 30 July, at Saratoga, the horse clipped heels and fell in Bowling Green Stakes race as the heavy 11-20 favorite and was unhurt in the incident.
+Jockey Richard Mullen was taken to hospital after the fall.

+Rebel’s Romance finished fourth at the Joe Hirsch Turf Classic Stakes before being entered in the Grosser Preis von Bayern, only to be scratched.
+The horse scored a victory in his final race of the season, the Wild Flower Stakes at Kempton held on 13 December.

+2024: Six-year-old season

+After his win in Qatar, he won the 2024 Dubai Sheema Classic.